 We train our Y5/6 pupils to be play leaders so that they can actively support play activities during lunchtimes.

 We liaise with local partners to provide KS2 children with advice on healthy living –physical, emotional & mental well-being through ‘Fit Fest’ opportunities both at school and off site

 During Year 6, pupils have the opportunity to participate in a residential visit where they take part in range of outdoor adventurous activities and team building challenges.

 We constantly review the extra-curricular activities on offer, in order to develop pupils’ physical competence and confidence, whilst encouraging the children to find enjoyment and fun in physical activity.
-In recent years the before school and after-school provision has included street dance, football, cross country, cricket, karate and gymnastics, archery, multi-skills, active kids, tag rugby, badminton, tennis and tri-golf.
+In recent years the before school and after-school provision has included street dance, football, cross country, cricket, karate and gymnastics, archery, multi-skills, mini-olympics, active kids, tag rugby, badminton, tennis and tri-golf.